 But it isn’t.
 Social Security posted a $48 billion deficit last year.
 This year, it will come up more than $50 billion short.
 In 2015, as the retiree population grows, the shortfall is projected to be $86.6 billion.
 Between now and 2085, the pension program’s trustees estimate a total deficit of $9.1 trillion.

 Democrats pretend that Social Security is covered by its trust fund into the 2030s.
 This is a fiction.
 Even the president’s Office of Management and Budget knows that the trust fund’s “balances” are nothing more than a “bookkeeping” device.
 “They do not consist of real economic assets that can be drawn down in the future to fund benefits.”
 Future benefits, says the bureau, “will have to be financed by raising taxes, borrowing from the public or reducing benefits or other expenditures.”

 If we accept the notion that Social Security is “fine” for the next generation, there is no question that in 2040 by the latest it will not be able to pay seniors the full retirement benefits it is required to by law.
 There will simply be too many retirees on too small a population of working Americans.

-Some fifty-six million Americans currently receive Social Security benefits.
-When the program was created in 1935, the earliest retirement age was sixty-five, one year above the average life expectancy.
-Although Americans grow much older on average now, beneficiaries can begin collecting at sixty-two and may well live in retirement for up to two decades!
+Some 56 million Americans currently receive Social Security benefits.
+When the program was created in 1935, the earliest retirement age was 65, one year above the average life expectancy.
+Although Americans grow much older on average now, beneficiaries can begin collecting at 62 and may well live in retirement for up to two decades!